 Sam is from Portsmouth, RI and received her B.A. in Cognitive Neuroscience from Brown University in 2014.
 After graduation, she spent two years working as the lab coordinator for the NYU Infant Cognition and Communication Lab where she was involved in the collection of data for a longitudinal study examining early speech and face preferences in infants at risk for Autism Spectrum Disorder.
 She came to Penn State because of her interest in parent-child relationships and the role parents play in how children learn to regulate emotion.
 She is excited to join the lab and learn more about co-regulation as a dynamic process and the implications for children’s later socioemotional development.

-Tawni is a first year, originally from New Jersey but received her B.A. from Wesleyan University in Connecticut.
+Tawni is originally from New Jersey but received her B.A. from Wesleyan University in Connecticut.
 Before coming to Penn State, she worked as a Research Assistant at the National Center for PTSD in the VA Boston Healthcare system.
 While there, she helped manage and collect data from clinical interviews with veterans regarding their life experiences and mental health.
 She came to Penn State because even though she had previously been working with adults, she has always been interested in how children develop their emotional awareness based on what is going on around them.
 She is excited to join the PEEP project to work with the EAR information to learn more about children’s emotional environments in the home and how that influences their own understanding of emotion.